bifurcationkit/BifurcationKitDocs.jl/docs/src/migration.md

 ## Don't use AD yourself

-There is nothing wrong with doing so but this is done in the constructor of `BifurcationPoblem`, so
+There is nothing wrong with doing so but this is done in the constructor of `BifurcationPoblem`, so if `myJacAD` is the jacobian computed using `ForwardDiff`, the declaration

 ```
-prob = BifurcationProblem(F, x, p, lens ; J = myJac)
+prob = BifurcationProblem(F, x, p, lens ; J = myJacAD)
 ```

 should be